Adamel0n/Adamel0n/README.md

 - Fun fact: My friends and I have uploaded a game called "Chronoclone" onto Steam, go check it out!

-As of now, I am currently working on a game using Unreal Engine, but what the game is about is a secret 🤫
+As of now, I am currently working on a game using Unreal Engine, but what the game is about is a secret 🤫 I am also working on learning how to navigate the Command Line

 ### 📫 You can reach me through discord at adamelon0_0